 |VTI||Vanguard Total Stock Market ETF||Total US Stock Market||$756||-3%|

-This table highlights the largest most stable index ETF funds available in the USA.
-Many of the have equivalent UCITS funds available for European investor too.
-As you can see the best broad market ETF fund to invest in over the last 5 years is the Invesco QQQTrust Series (Ticker: QQQ) as it returned 17.26% per year for the last 5 years.
+This table highlights the largest, most stable index ETF funds available in the USA.
+Many of them have equivalent UCITS funds available for European investors.
+As you can see, the best broad market ETF fund to invest in over the last five years is the Invesco QQQ Trust Series (Ticker: QQQ), which returned 17.26% per year for the last five years.

-Disclosure: I currently have 50% of my investing capital invested in the Invesco QQQTrust Series ETF, it is for me simply the most rewarding broad market ETF.
+Disclosure: I currently invest 50% of my investing capital in the Invesco QQQ Trust Series ETF, the most rewarding broad market ETF.
 The other 50% is invested in growth and value stocks in a medium-term investment strategy.

-Many of the advisors employ industry-standard Modern Portfolio Theory to construct your portfolio as would any human financial advisor.
+Many robo-advisors, like any human financial advisor, employ industry-standard Modern Portfolio Theory (MPT) to construct your portfolio.
 The big benefit is that the costs and management fees are much lower than with a human advisor.

 Who Operates the Robo Advisors